Esconine/Sober-FFlags/README.md

         Performance Sober Fast Flags
     </h1>

+#### ⚠️ ATTENTION
+The idea for Fast Flags came from https://github.com/Nightro-Fx

 # Getting Started
 First we need to locate your _config.json_
 - Make sure _Show Hidden File_ is toggled on (CTRL + H)